andrew-boutin/farm-site/README.md

 ## Google Maps Integration

-Created a projct in the Google API Console to use for the Google APIs.
+Created a project in the Google API Console to use for the Google APIs.
 Using Google API key to populate Google Maps data.

 ## Facebook Integration